mahalakshmipp28/EI_Project_2708/README.md

 This application uses the following design patterns and OOP concepts:

-**Singleton Pattern:** The ScheduleManager class is a singleton, ensuring that there is only one instance of the schedule manager.
+**1. Singleton Pattern:** The ScheduleManager class is a singleton, ensuring that there is only one instance of the schedule manager.

-**Factory Pattern:** The TaskFactory class is a factory that creates Task objects.
+**2. Factory Pattern:** The TaskFactory class is a factory that creates Task objects.

-**Observer Pattern:** The ScheduleManager class notifies users of task conflicts or updates.
+**3. Observer Pattern:** The ScheduleManager class notifies users of task conflicts or updates.

-**Encapsulation:** Each class encapsulates its own data and behavior, making it easier to modify and extend the code.
+**4. Encapsulation:** Each class encapsulates its own data and behavior, making it easier to modify and extend the code.

-**Abstraction:** The Task class abstracts away the details of a task, making it easier to work with tasks without worrying about their implementation.
+**5. Abstraction:** The Task class abstracts away the details of a task, making it easier to work with tasks without worrying about their implementation.

-**Inheritance:** Not used in this application, but could be used to create subclasses of Task for specific types of tasks.
+**6. Inheritance:** Not used in this application, but could be used to create subclasses of Task for specific types of tasks.

-**Polymorphism:** Not used in this application, but could be used to create methods that can work with different types of tasks.
+**7. Polymorphism:** Not used in this application, but could be used to create methods that can work with different types of tasks.

 **Classes and Methods**